2 The Basics II: Accidentals and Beats

 - Write the pitches on the staff using quarter notes.
 Be sure to use accidentals when necessary and to avoid them when unnecessary.

-In Example 2.2.3, what appeared to be an F on the keyboard was called E-sharp.
-This is because F and E-sharp are enharmonically equivalent.
-Two notes are enharmonic equivalents when they are the same key on the keyboard (or sound the same), but have different note names (i.e., are spelled differently).
+are enharmonically equivalent.
+Two notes are enharmonic equivalents when they sound the same and are played on the same key on the keyboard, but have different note names (i.e., are spelled differently) (Example 2.3.1).

 Example 2.3.1.
 Enharmonic equivalents

-- Example 2.3.1B: D-double-sharp, E, and F-flat are enharmonically equivalent.
+- Example 2.3.1B: D double sharp, E, and F flat are enharmonically equivalent.

-- Example 2.3.1C: E-sharp, F, and G-double-flat are enharmonically equivalent.
+- Example 2.3.1C: E sharp, F, and G double flat are enharmonically equivalent.

-- Example 2.3.1D: E-double-sharp, F-sharp, and G-flat are enharmonically equivalent.
+- Example 2.3.1D: E double sharp, F sharp, and G flat are enharmonically equivalent.

 There are two enharmonic equivalents next to each other in Example 2.3.2.